bongloy/bongloy-terms/pages/issuing/cardholder_terms.en.md

 7. If we have reason to believe the requested transaction is unauthorized;
 8. If circumstances beyond our control (such as fire, flood, or computer or communication failure) prevent the completion of the transaction, despite reasonable precautions that we have taken; or
 9. Any other exceptions stated in our Agreement with you.

 ### Your Liability for Unauthorized Transfers

 Contact us at once if you believe your Card has been lost or stolen.
 Telephoning is the best way to minimize your possible losses.
-If you believe your Card has been lost or stolen, or that someone has transferred or may transfer money from your Card Account without your permission, send email to contact@bongloy.com.
+If you believe your Card has been lost or stolen, or that someone has transferred or may transfer money from your Card Account without your permission:

+- Use your mobile app. to deactivate or freeze your card account; or

+- Contact us at +855(0) 23 532 0888.
 If your Card has been lost or stolen, we will close your Card Account to keep losses down.

 ### Other Miscellaneous Terms